curiousmockingbird/RecipeBox/README.md

 		dotnet run

-Follwing this you can navigate to http://localhost:5000 in the browser of your choice to navigate around the interface.
+Following this you can navigate to http://localhost:5000 in the browser of your choice to navigate around the interface.

 ## Known Bugs